imxade/Svelte-template/posts/only-design-principle/page.md

 - **Black Box Concept**: Each component should function as a "black box," where only the input and output matter.
 This allows developers to focus on interactions without needing to understand internal details.

 - **Easy Swapping**: Components can be easily replaced without modifying the entire system, provided they adhere to the same input/output contracts.

-For instance, switching from one database to another can be done with minimal changes.
+- **Loose Coupling**: Minimizing dependencies between components ensures that changes in one component do not affect others, enhancing flexibility and maintainability.

-- **Single Responsibility**: Each component should have one primary function, making it easier to maintain and reducing the likelihood of bugs.
-For example, a logging module should only handle logging tasks.
+- **High Cohesion**: Each component should have a single well-defined purpose, making it easier to understand and manage independently.

 ## Composition